 Call San Diego Military Diversion Attorney Vikas Bajaj Today

 Attorney Vikas Bajaj has 19 years of experience helping veterans in the San Diego area.
 He understands how to help veterans so they can obtain the best possible outcome.
-We offer a free consultation for your convenience.
+Schedule an initial consultation.